 Selazar is revolutionising supply chain management through the medium of technology.
 As a 3pl, we offer services like storage, pick and pack, and shipping, but at our core are a software company.
 We have gathered an innovative tech team that has created a proprietary software for Selazar alone, uniquely developing an industry-leading API (Application Programming Interface).

 When packages arrive in the warehouse at Selazar, they are already labelled, and Selazar scans them before allocating them.
 Each parcel is given a unique SKU number (Stock keeping unit).
-The Selazar algorithm automatically calculates the best area for parcels based on the boxes’ size and shape – along with the amount of product.
+The Selazar algorithm automatically calculates the best area for parcels based on the boxes’ size and shape and the product amount.
 All the relevant data about the package is automatically synchronised, including product description, seller information, customs information, and more.
 Oh yeah, and it is all done with mobile phones.

 2-way stock sync